The consequences of delaying dental treatment

 However, once the decay reaches the softer, inner portion of the tooth (the dentin), the cavity must be managed with a filling, as it will never repair itself as enamel can.
 It’s at this point where we may get pushback from patients as “it doesn’t hurt yet.”
 Therein lies the danger.
 The acid from the bacteria spreads much more quickly in the dentin, and as it approaches the nerve (the pulp), it can become quite bothersome.
 When the cavity does inevitably cause you the dreaded toothache, it is generally too little, too late.
 Frequently, your only two options are a root canal or pulling the tooth.

 Early management of these smaller cavities will prevent more costly and lengthy visits, and more importantly, preserve your smile.
+If you have missing teeth, you may consider getting dental bridges to restore your full smile.

 If a dentist recommends a large treatment plan to you because you have cavities, yet none of them are hurting, it never hurts to ask for a second opinion — this is something I recommend to all of my patients if they have doubts.
 Don’t wait too long, though!
 Nobody likes to sit through a root canal.